R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		password   requisite   pam_pwquality.so   retry=3
 Column 1, `password`, is the management group for the service, *Password group* in our case.
 Other groups we may find are *Auth*, *Account*, and *Session groups*.<br>
 Column 2, `requisite`, is the *Control flag* in the service file. *Requisite* is the strongest flag.
-If the requisite is not found or failed to load, it will stop loading other modules and return failure.<br>
+Should the requisite not be found or fails to load, it will stop loading other modules and return failure.<br>
 Column 3, `pam_pwquality.so`, is the *Module* (.so file) used.<br>
 Column 4, `retry=3`, contains *Module parameters*.
 The document does not specify a number of retries—the default value is `1`—, so replace this parameter with the specified requirements: